xythobuz/CaseLights/README.md

 ## Mac OS X App

-The CaseLights XCode project includes the JSystemInfoKit project from the submodule in this repository.
+The CaseLights XCode project includes the projects from the submodules in this repository.
 Just run `xcodebuild` on the command line or open the project in XCode and click `Run` to start the App.

 ![Screenshot](https://i.imgur.com/K7HuJPK.png)